Need Help? 888-298-9489 M-F 8am to 8pm CST

 Power Output: How Far Can You Communicate?

-• High-End Radios: Professional radios often come with lithium-ion (Li-ion) batteries.
+• High-End Radios: Radios intended for professional use typically include lithium-ion (Li-ion) batteries.
 These batteries offer several advantages:

 • Faster charging times